brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Scalar/Index.rst

 JSON
 ----

+When kreXX encounters a json, it does the following:

 - Decode it and analyse it's content.
 - Offer source generation to reach the decoded values.
 - Output a pretty print for better readability
 - Output the original string

 |

 .. figure:: ../../Images/Features/sample_data_json.png
-	:width: 833
+	:width: 833px
 	:alt: Code generation for a lorem ipsum sample data json.

     Code generation for a lorem ipsum sample data json.